hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <summary>Suffix Trie: Multiple Pattern Matching</summary>

 - Packing *Text* onto a Trie:
+    - Add "$" to *Text*: to make sure that each suffix corresponds to a leaf
     - Generate all suffixes of *Text$*
     - For each suffix, add the position of its 1st letter in *Text*
     - Form a trie out of these suffixes (suffix trie)